-As my wife and I raise two girls, we see the power and importance of play on a daily basis, something of a symbiotic relationship with my work on the fringes of the toy industry — and an element that fuels the desire to share that power with other families … particularly those in need.
+As my wife and I raise two girls, we see the power and importance of play on a daily basis, something of a symbiotic relationship with my work in the toy industry — and an element that fuels the desire to share that power with other families … particularly those in need.

 While there are many National organizations that do some truly incredible and great things for so many, I’m a firm believer in the old saying that “charity begins at home” — or at least close to it.
-Given my size and reach as a work-from-home parent, I decided that the bulk of my Holiday Giving should be done in the local community, a place were it can have the most targeted impact for the families that we see every day - but wrapped in mystery similar to that of Kris Kringle himself.
+Given my size and reach as a work-from-home parent, I decided that the bulk of my holiday giving should be done in the local community, a place where it can have the most targeted impact for the families that we see every day, but wrapped in mystery similar to that of Kris Kringle himself.
 For a short time each year, I can be the “Rock Father Santa,” delivering Holiday Toys to families who will never know where they came from.

-In the Fall of 2014, the #RockFatherSanta program took shape, and after doing some digging on the local level, I decided that Avon Township would be the recipient of the Holiday Delivery, partnering with their case worker to identify families in the communities of Grayslake, Round Lake, Hainesville and Third Lake, Illinois that had received aid from the Township previously in the year, and could thus use some Holiday Cheer.
-I would do the legwork in purchasing the toys at great deals, stretching funds both personal and sponsored to maximize the donation.
+In the fall of 2014, the #RockFatherSanta program took shape, and after doing some digging on the local level, I decided that Avon Township would be the recipient of the holiday delivery, partnering with their caseworkers and supervisor to identify families in the communities of Grayslake, Round Lake, Round Lake Beach, Round Lake Park, Round Lake Heights, Hainesville, and Third Lake, Illinois that had received aid from the Township previously in the year and could thus use some holiday cheer.
+I would do the legwork in securing donations or purchasing toys at great deals, stretching funds both personal and sponsored to maximize the donation.
 While I would deliver to the Township, the families would be invited to pick up the toys, free to gift them as they please, while Rock Father Santa would retreat into the shadows for another year.
-The first year helped 37 children in 15 families... the second helped 61 children across 24 families.
-See the full rundown on each year below...
+The first year helped 37 kids in 15 families, and that number has grown into the hundreds in the years since.

-Like many organizations working to do good in 2016, external donations were unfortunately way down for the year.
+Like many organizations working to do good in 2016, external donations were, unfortunately, way down for the year.
 We rolled into Avon Township on Monday, November 28 with a 2017 Mitsubishi Outlander loaded with toys.
 This came following our usual Black Friday weekend run, in which The Rock Daughters were able to pick out and purchase toys at The Mattel Toy Store, all of which would be donated to other children.
-Read my column at The Toy Insider - Doing Good: Thinking Local for Holiday Giving.
-This year we provided gifts for 24 children across 12 families.
+This year we provided gifts for 24 kids across 12 families.

 Like any good sequel, the second year for the #RockFatherSanta program was all about going “bigger.”
 Hitting the road in a red, 2016 Chevy Equinox “sleigh” the week of the Chicago Toy & Game Fair and rolling through Thanksgiving weekend, the entire family took part in shopping for holiday toys for families in the local community.
 There was some pre-game shopping that took place at Toys “R” Us and Target with The Rock Daughters picking out some fun items, but Black Friday was once again the big day — another trip to the Mattel Toy Store in the pre-dawn hours to get that dollar-stretching 50% off ticket.

-After doing some legwork in the weeks prior to the event, The Rock Father Magazine decided upon Avon Township as being the recipient of the Holiday Delivery, partnering with their case worker to identify families in the communities of Grayslake, Round Lake, Hainseville and Third Lake, Illinois that could use some holiday cheer.
-In the end, The Rock Father’s Holiday Delivery helped 37 children in 15 families, while allowing The Rock Daughters to take part in the initiative to learn the importance and joy of giving.
+After doing some legwork in the weeks prior to the event, The Rock Father Magazine decided upon Avon Township as being the recipient of the Holiday Delivery, partnering with their case worker to identify families that could use some holiday cheer.
+In the end, The Rock Father’s Holiday Delivery helped 37 kids in 15 families, while allowing The Rock Daughters to take part in the initiative to learn the importance and joy of giving.